RickCogley/octopress-all/source/errors/500-Server-Error.markdown

 ###Uh Oh###

+Thanks for your visit.
 The server threw a fit and gave an error.
 We hope it settles down soon.